menvuthy/portfolio/docs/Content/Documentation/google-earth-engine/3-calculate-monthly-rainfall-from-CHIRPS.rst

 Objective
 ---------------

-* Vizualize rainfall image of a given date in Cambodia.
+* Vizualize precipitation image of a given date in Cambodia.
-* Calculate monthly mean rainfall of Cambodia.
+* Calculate monthly mean precipitation of Cambodia.

 Dataset
 ---------------